Botanical Name: Davallia fejeensis

 Water: Spring through fall, keep the soil moist, but not soggy.
 In winter, allow top 1 in (2.5 cm) of soil to dry out between waterings.

 Humidity: Moderate humidity.
-Use a room humidifier or place pot on a tray of wet pebbles to raise the humidity around it.
+Hot, dry air will cause frond tips to turn brown.
+Trim off brown leaf tips and raise humidity around it.
+Use a room humidifier or place pot on a tray of wet pebbles.
 This fern also loves to be misted.

 Temperature: Average room temperatures 60-75°F, 16-24°C spring through fall.
 In winter, keep it on the cool side with a minimum of 55°F/13°C.